Champaign, Illinois: Education

-K-12 education
+Primary and secondary

 The city of Champaign is served by Champaign Unit 4 School District.
 Unit 4 administers both Champaign Central High School and Champaign Centennial High School.

 Champaign is also served by three private high schools.
-The largest of the three is a Roman Catholic High school, St. Thomas More High School which is located on the city's far northwest side.
+The largest of the three is St. Thomas More High School which is located on the city's far northwest side.
 The school opened in 2000 and is the newest charter of the Roman Catholic Diocese of Peoria.

-The second is Judah Christian School, which is located just south of I-74 on Prospect Avenue.
-Judah Christian opened in 1983 and serves about 120 9th- 12th grade students.
-The entire school's pre-K through 12th grade enrollment is a little more than 500 students.
+Judah Christian School, which is located just south of I-74 on Prospect Avenue, opened in 1983 and serves grades pre-kindergarten through 12.
+Academy High is a private, independent high school located in South Champaign which opened in 2017.

-The third is Academy High, which is an accredited, Independent high school located in South Champaign on Fox Drive.
-Academy High opened in 1997 and serves 60 9th - 12th grade students.
 The school is designed to be student-centered, highly collaborative, and project-based.

 Higher education

 Located within Champaign are two institutions of higher education, the University of Illinois Urbana-Champaign and Parkland College.
+The University of Illinois Urbana-Champaign, located in the city's eastern side, is a public land-grant research university and the flagship institution of the University of Illinois system.
+It is one of the largest public universities by enrollment in the United States with over 50,000 students enrolled annually.
+Parkland College, located in northwestern Champaign, is part of the Illinois Community College System and enrolls approximately 9,000 students annually.